Table of Contents

 |---|---|---|---|

-| July 18, 2025 | United States | GENIUS Act of 2025 | Creates a federal framework for payment stablecoins, including issuer permissioning, reserve requirements, disclosures, supervision, and enforcement. |
+| July 18, 2025 | United States | GENIUS Act of 2025 | Creates a federal framework for payment stablecoins, including issuer permissioning, reserve requirements, disclosures, supervision, and enforcement.
+Classifies compliant stablecoins as neither securities nor commodities. |

-| August 1, 2025 | Hong Kong | Stablecoins Ordinance regime commencement | Makes issuance of fiat-referenced stablecoins a regulated activity requiring licensing and sets reserve and redemption expectations under HKMA supervision. |
+| August 1, 2025 | Hong Kong | Stablecoins Ordinance commencement | Makes issuance of fiat-referenced stablecoins a regulated activity requiring HKMA licensing.
+Sets reserve, capital, and redemption expectations under supervision.
+First licenses expected in early 2026. |

-| November 2025 | Brazil | Central Bank Resolutions 519–521 | Establishes authorization and operating rules for virtual asset service providers and brings stablecoin transactions into the foreign exchange regulatory perimeter. |
+| November 2025 | Brazil | Central Bank Resolutions 519–521 | Establishes authorization and operating rules for VASPs and brings stablecoin transactions into the foreign exchange regulatory perimeter. |

 | February 2, 2026 | Brazil | Effectiveness date for key provisions | Rules take effect starting February 2, 2026, including FX classification treatment for stablecoin transactions. |

-Every Stablecoin Law Implemented in 2025–2026
+Every Major Stablecoin Regime in 2025–2026

 What it regulates (Scope)